Frequently Asked Questions

-In the last year, the network has been involved in:
+Recently, the network has been involved in:

 All our interviewers and vacation scheme supervisors receive unconscious bias training.
 We can provide adjustments for candidates that require them throughout the application process.
 Our recruitment process is also designed to be fair for both law and non-law students.

 Our Multiculturalism network celebrates a number of religious holidays such as Eid and Chinese New Year.
 Our firm leaders also communicate key religious/cultural dates by email throughout the year, and colleagues across the firm share the diverse ways in which they mark key cultural dates, to promote greater awareness and understanding.